upstream-se/guidebook-draft/docs/index.md

 Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems.

 Long-lived software systems are enduring socio-technical entities whose governing commitments persist across initiatives, teams, technological shifts, and organizational restructurings.
-However, the knowledge that defines their intent — their commitments concerning scope, structure, constraints, and non-goals — is often fragmented or implicit.
+The knowledge that defines their intent — their commitments concerning scope, structure, constraints, and non-goals — is often fragmented or implicit.

 When those commitments are not explicitly governed, intent fragments, drifts, or is repeatedly reconstructed.
 Evolution becomes increasingly effortful and uncertain as the commitments that determine what must remain valid lose clarity and continuity.